2024-2025 College Football Playoff and Bowl Game Schedule for iPhone, iPad, and Mac Calendar apps

 Sharp-eyed readers will notice the NFL games on Sunday Nights, Monday Nights, and Thursday Nights.
 Those are from my NFL Prime Time calendar.
 Use the link to get that calendar too!

-How to add the college football bowl games to your Google calendar
+How to add the college football playoff and bowl games to your Google calendar

 Just right-click this link and copy it, go to Google Calendar (that is, use a web browser to go to gmail.com, sign in if necessary, then go to the Calendar section), and click the plus sign to the right of “Other calendars.”
 Choose the option “From URL.”
 Paste in what you copied and you’re all set.